 - You can choose where and when to hold the sessions.

-- You can decide on the content for each session.
+- You can decide the content for each session.
 For example, a steady 5k run or an interval training session.

 - You can monetise each session and make a little side hustle for yourself.